MakieOrg/Website/src/blogposts/v0.23.0/post.md

 # Makie v0.23.0

 Makie 0.23.0 is a relatively small breaking release before the big 0.24.0 ComputePipeline refactor.
-It's only breaking change is the `arrows()` refactor.
+Its only breaking change is the `arrows()` refactor.

 ## Arrows

 Arrows have been refactored to address a number of issues, most importantly issues with scaling and alignment.
-Before 0.23 `arrows` did not consider the arrow tip as part of the length, which meant that arrows were always longer than they should be.
+Before 0.23, `arrows` did not consider the arrow tip as part of the length, which meant that arrows were always longer than they should be.
-This also applies to alignment, where `align = :tip` would align arrows to the endpoint of the shaft (called tail pre 0.23) instead of the end of the tip.
+This also applies to alignment, where `align = :tip` would align arrows to the endpoint of the shaft (called tail pre-0.23) instead of the end of the tip.

 The new `arrows2d` and `arrows3d` now strictly follow the rule that the drawn arrow length must match the length derived from `directions`, `normalize` and `lengthscale`.
 To achieve this, the arrow shaft may elongate or the whole arrow may scale.